 SQL ROWCOUNT in Oracle is not related to the state of the transaction.
 Therefore once finish the transaction it returns the affected row count BUT if you ROLLBACK the transaction ROWCOUNT in oracle SQL does not revert to the latest SAVEPOINT. transaction ROWCOUNT in Oracle SQL is still the same But not restored.

 As I mentioned earlier, the implicit cursor opens every time you run a SELECT or DML statement.
-The implicit cursor is a session cursor that manages by Oracle PLSQL.
-Therefore you have to make sure to save the value of SQL ROWCOUNT when you want it later.
+The implicit cursor is a session cursor that manages by Oracle PL/SQL.
+Therefore, you have to make sure to save the value of SQL ROWCOUNT when you want it later.

 - Return NULL when there is no statement run.